Kadorium/analise_grafica/frontend/README_frontend.md

 Each file in this directory typically manages a specific section of the `frontend/index.html` and its associated functionality:
 - `dataManager.js`: Handles CSV file upload, interaction with the "Arrange Data" feature, data processing requests, and displaying data previews/summaries in the "Data" section.
 - `indicatorPanel.js`: Manages the "Indicators" section, allowing users to select indicators, configure their parameters, send requests to add them to the processed data, and trigger chart plotting.
-- `strategySelector.js`: Populates strategy choices in relevant dropdowns, displays descriptions, and handles parameter configuration for selected strategies in the "Strategies" (and other related) sections.
+- `strategySelector.js`: Populates strategy choices in relevant dropdowns, displays descriptions, and handles parameter configuration for selected strategies in the "Strategy & Backtest" section.
+It works in conjunction with `backtestView.js` for the backtesting part of this combined section.
-- `backtestView.js`: Manages the "Backtest" section, taking strategy configurations and backtest settings, running backtests via API calls, and displaying performance metrics and equity curve charts.
+- `backtestView.js`: Manages the backtesting functionality within the "Strategy & Backtest" section.
+This includes handling inputs for backtest settings (initial capital, commission, date range), initiating backtest runs via API calls (using strategy configurations provided via `appState` by `strategySelector.js`), and displaying performance metrics and equity curve charts in the designated areas within the "Strategy & Backtest" tab.
+Its initialization is still handled in `main.js`, and it operates on the DOM elements now part of the `#strategies-section`.
 - `optimizationPanel.js`: Handles the "Optimization" section, allowing users to configure strategy parameter optimization, run optimization tasks, and view results.
 - `seasonalityAnalyzer.js`: Manages the "Seasonality" section, enabling various seasonality analyses and displaying their corresponding charts and data.
 - `resultsViewer.js`: Aggregates and displays detailed results, performance metrics, and trade history, typically in the "Results" section.